 For more information, visit the Disability Services for Students website or contact DSS: 401-825-2164 in Warwick; 401-333-7329 in Lincoln; 401-455-6064 in Providence; or 401-851-1650 in Newport.

 Professionally-trained Campus Police are on staff at each campus.
-Also, in accordance with the Campus Crime Awareness Act, campus crime statistical information is available on each campus in the Campus Police office and on the CCRI website.
+Also, in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, campus crime statistical information is available on each campus in the Campus Police office and on the CCRI website.

 Officers are also available to escort students on campus, should they feel unsafe or uneasy.
 Your safety is paramount to everyone at CCRI.